MarshallJD1/JRCHackathon/README.md

 Testing and validation os the website was carried out throughout the course of the project.

-This included regular debugging and testing using the Dev Tools as ptovided within Chrome Browser.
+This included regular debugging and testing using the Dev Tools as provided within Chrome Browser.

 [HTML Validation](https://validator.w3.org/)<br>
 ![HTML Validation](/documentation/images/validation-html.webp)